Doing Business As

 2. For Corporations and other Entities

-If you conduct business under an assumed name as a corporation, limited liability company or limited partnership, you also must file a business certificate (New York General Business Law Section 130(1)(b).)
+If you conduct business under an assumed name as a corporation, limited liability company or limited partnership, you also must file a certificate of assumed name (New York General Business Law Section 130(1)(b).)

 This time, however, you have to file the certificate with the Secretary of State.
 The filing fee is $25.
 However, for corporations it can become expensive.
 They collect an extra $100 for each county within New York in which the corporation does business and an extra $25 for each county outside of New York City, with a maximum fee of $1,950.